 Sadly, 70 per cent of patients are victims of car accidents, dog attacks or human pollution.

 While many animals are successfully rehabilitated and released back to the wild, some require full-time wildlife carers for the remainder of their life; others don't survive.

-Transported to: To the Australia Zoo Wildlife Hospital by the homeowner.Read Full Patient Details
+Transported to: Pidgeot was transported to the Australia Zoo Wildlife Hospital by a kind member of the public.Read Full Patient Details

 Patient of the Week Archive

 24 Hour Wildlife Emergency Phone: 1300 369 652

 Rescue vehicles and staff are on call seven days a week.
 Please don’t let wildlife suffer – give us a call, we'll take care of it!